flrnbc/arxiv_script/README.md

 Prints a BibTeX-entry of the article to the terminal and asks if it should be added to your default .bib-file (if it has been set before).
 Alternatively, use the flag `-add` (or `--add-to`) combined with the path to another .bib-file to which you want to add the BibTeX-entry.
 Note that at the moment, the BibTeX-entry is simply added to the end of the corresponding .bib-file.

 Two comments on the BibTeX-entry:
-+ The BibTeX-key, which is used to cite the preprint in a LaTeX document (`Perelman-EntropyFormulaFor-math/0211159` in our example above), is created is in the formate `AUTHOR(S)-TITLE-AX_ID` where:
++ The BibTeX-key, which is used to cite the preprint in a LaTeX document (`Perelman-EntropyFormulaFor-math/0211159` in our example above), is created is in the formate `AUTHOR(S)-SHORT_TITLE-AX_ID` where
-+
+++ `AUTHOR(S)`: as for the file name but without white spaces.
+++ `SHORT_TITLE`: created from the title by removing all articles & most common prepositions and then taking the first three words.
+Finally remove all white spaces.
+++ `AX_ID`: the arXiv identifier which is added to make the BibTeX-entry unique.
++ The reason for creating the BibTeX-entry in this way is to easily find with a LaTeX editor (so almost all modern ones) that has autocompletion for citations but without being too long.

 ## background
 (own motivation, Click...)